yitaozh/yitaozh.github.io/source/_posts/797-All-Paths-From-Source-to-Target.md

 * All the elements of `graph[i]` are **unique**.
 * The input graph is **guaranteed** to be a **DAG**.

+## Hints/Notes

+* Traverse the graph, add node to the path when entering and remove the node from the path when exiting

 ## Solution

 Language: **C++**